The 100% recycled paper Shiro Echo available in colours

 Natural colours and tactile sensations for Favini’s new ecological paper Shiro Echo with 100% recycled fibre

 Shiro Echo is the paper developed by Favini with 100% recycled fibre.
 Already established on the market are its two white versions – Bright White and White – now added to the range are three new shades of restrained elegance: Raw Black, Raw Sand and Raw Grey.

-Shiro Echo, in the Raw version, has been developed with a natural rough finish, in order to convey the recycled heritage of the material to the touch.
+Shiro Echo, in the coloured version Raw Black, Raw Sand and Raw Grey, has been developed with a natural rough finish, in order to convey the recycled heritage of the material to the touch.
 The pleasant roughness follows a trend in the packaging sector, where the tactile experience plays a fundamental role to a positive outcome in the purchasing process.

 Shiro Echo, the new range of recycled papers with ecological features and high print performance